mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 inside of it and the whole thing will work smoothly, parsing more complex input with several levels of indentation.
 No additional effort is required.

 Let's allow list items to have sub-items.
-For this we will need one new parser, `pComplexItem` (looks familiar…):
+For this we will need a new parser, `pComplexItem` (looks familiar…):

 ```haskell